robinyjpark/AutoLabelClassifier/README.md

 `make venv; source venv/bin/activate`
 Alternatively you can try to install the repo on top of an existing venv with `pip install .`

 2. Try to run the example by `make test`.
-This will attempt to label sample reports in the `example_data` directory.
+This will attempt to label sample reports in the `example_data` directory for spinal stenosis.
 Sample reports were sourced from [USARAD](https://usarad.com/sample-reports/sample-mri.html).

+3. The sample reports table contains two columns: `pat_id` (patient ID) and `report`.
+The output file will add the following columns: `summary` (the LLM's summary of the report focused on the condition of interest), `probability` (normalised score for presence of condition) and `prediction` (yes or no, based on probability and threshold).

 ## CLI Usage